translate/translate/docs/guides/checking_for_inconsistencies.rst

   porestructure af-conflicts af-restructured

-The entries that where in the files in *af-conflicts* have been placed in *af-restrucured*, they now appear in the correct place in the directory structure and also appear in the correct file.
+The entries that where in the files in *af-conflicts* have been placed in *af-restructured*, they now appear in the correct place in the directory structure and also appear in the correct file.
 We are now ready to merge. ::

   pomerge -t af -i af-restructure -o af